-- Casino gaming there are currently three concessionaires (Sociedade de Jogos de Macau, SA, Wynn Resorts (Macau), SA and Galaxy Casino, SA) and three subconcessionaires (Venetian Macau, SA, MGM Grand Paradise, SA and Melco Crow, SA) allowed to offer games of chance in casinos.
-Please note that a casino concessionaire can only offer the games of chance that are listed as such in the Macau Gaming Law or that have been approved by the Macau Government.
-These approved games can be offered both in the form of table games and of gaming machines. - Sports betting betting on soccer and basketball is offered, on an exclusive basis, by one single operator, SLOT - Horse race betting betting on horse races is offered on an exclusive basis by MJC. - Lottery the operation of lotteries in Macau is allowed both in the form of an instant lottery and in the form of a Chinese lottery (popularly known as pacapio).
-Instant lotteries are operated on an exclusive basis by SLOT.
-The Chinese lottery is also operated on an exclusive basis by Sociedade de Lotarias Wing Hing, Limitada (hereinafter Wing Hing).
+There are currently three concessionaires (Sociedade de Jogos de Macau, SA (SJM), Wynn Resorts (Macau), SA and Galaxy Casino, SA) and three sub-concessionaires (Venetian Macau, SA, MGM Grand Paradise, SA and Melco Crow, SA) allowed to offer games of chance in casinos.
+Please note that a casino concessionaire can offer all games of chance that are listed as such in the Macau Gaming Law or that have been approved by the Macau government.
+These approved games can be offered both in the form of table games and of gaming machines.